Krylov methods#

 Examples of such a vector include yastn.Tensor (see methods).

-- yastn.expmv(f, v, t=1.0, tol=1e-12, ncv=10, hermitian=False, normalize=False, return_info=False, **kwargs) vector[source]#
+- yastn.expmv(f, v, t=1.0, tol=1e-12, ncv=10, hermitian=False, normalize=False, return_info=False, **kwargs) Vector[source]#

 Calculate \(e^{(tF)}v\), where \(v\) is a vector, and \(F(v)\) is linear operator acting on \(v\).